Skip to main content

 Congestion can be one of the main sinus headache causes.
 In turn, this congestion may be caused by10:

-Symptoms of a sinus headache
+Symptoms of a Sinus Headache

 The most common symptoms of a sinus headache include1112: